-The 2004 cast from D.C. gathered again for Broadway, with Tony Award-winner Jones playing retired professor Norman Thayer, Tony-winner Leslie Uggams (Hallelujah, Baby! ) as wife Ethel, Linda Powell (former U.S. Secretary of State Colin Powell's daughter and a veteran of Off-Broadway's Omnium Gatherum and Jar the Floor) as daughter Chelsea, Peter Francis James (Drowning Crow on Broadway, and the world premiere of Gem of the Ocean ) as fiance Bill, Craig Bockhorn (Prelude to a Kiss ) as mailman Charlie and Alexander Mitchell (Broadway's A Raisin in the Sun ) as Bill's young son, Billy.
+The 2004 cast from D.C. gathered again for Broadway, with Tony Award-winner Jones playing retired professor Norman Thayer, Tony-winner Leslie Uggams ( Hallelujah, Baby! ) as wife Ethel, Linda Powell (former U.S. Secretary of State Colin Powell's daughter and a veteran of Off-Broadway's Omnium Gatherum and Jar the Floor) as daughter Chelsea, Peter Francis James ( Drowning Crow on Broadway, and the world premiere of Gem of the Ocean ) as fiance Bill, Craig Bockhorn ( Prelude to a Kiss ) as mailman Charlie and Alexander Mitchell (Broadway's A Raisin in the Sun ) as Bill's young son, Billy.

 Previews began at the Cort, 138 W. 48th Street, on March 22.

+According to the producers, "Mr. Jones and Ms. Uggams co-star as the lovable curmudgeon Norman and his spirited wife, Ethel —a couple whose final summer at their lakeside cottage in Maine is interrupted by the arrival of their estranged daughter and her fiancé's young son.
+On Golden Pond is a heartwarming and hilarious celebration of the everyday struggles and ultimate triumphs of life, love and family."
 This is Jones' return to the Broadway stage after an 18-year absence, when he won the Tony Award for Fences in 1987.
 A famed voiceover actor ( for Verizon, lately), he is also the voice of Darth Vader in the "Star Wars" films.
 His Broadway and film triumph came in The Great White Hope.

 This is the first major U.S. production to feature African-American performers playing the family and extended family of the play (representing a majority of the characters in the work; mailman Charlie is the outsider).
-Thompson revised his script for the staging, although specific black culture references were not added to the tale, director Foglia (Master Class) told Playbill.com.
+Thompson revised his script for the staging, although specific black culture references were not added to the tale, director Foglia ( Master Class) told Playbill.com.